-- What types of property qualify? - Any privately-owned commercial, industrial, non-residential agricultural, or multifamily (of 5 or more units) real property or any real property owned by a not-for-profit - Is off-billing/collecting of special assessments permitted under the Property Assessed Clean Energy Act? - Yes, HB3501 (2019) specifically included language for the billing and collecting of special assessments by municipalities, Program Administrators, or third-party servicers in the event the applicable county collector (i.e., county treasurer) cannot or will not bill special assessments with the property tax bills - Under such circumstances, an annual report must be submitted to the county of any delinquent special assessments by a date certain as agreed to with the county - Upon proper filing of such report, at the direction of the municipality, Program Administrator, or third-party servicer, the county collector shall enforce the collection of the special assessments in the manner provided by law
+- What types of property qualify? - Any privately-owned commercial, industrial, non-residential agricultural, or multifamily (of 5 or more units) real property or any real property owned by a not-for-profit - Is off-billing/collecting of special assessments permitted under the Property Assessed Clean Energy Act? - Yes, HB3501 (2019) specifically included language for the billing and collecting of special assessments by municipalities, Program Administrators, or third-party servicers - Under such circumstances, an annual report must be submitted to the respective county of any delinquent special assessments by a date certain as agreed to with the county - Upon proper filing of such report, at the direction of the municipality, Program Administrator, or third-party servicer, the county collector shall enforce the collection of the special assessments in the manner provided by law (similar to a default on property taxes)